 Bridging the digital divide for all Nevadans is a long-term endeavor, one that will require commitment and alignment from governments, non-profits and community-based organizations.
-The foundational strategies and initial activities OSIT takes will focus on building a lasting and sustainable foundation for future digital skills and adoption efforts.
-The strategies and activities outlined here will address gaps in existing efforts in Nevada to address the barriers to digital skills and adoption faced by the Covered Populations discussed above.
-Many activities will be required to make our digital skills and adoption vision a reality, but federal funds are limited and not every required activity is best funded by federal digital skills and adoption dollars.
+The foundational strategies and initial activities OSIT takes will focus on building a lasting and sustainable foundation for future digital equity efforts.
+Many activities will be required to make our digital equity vision a reality, but federal funds are limited and not every required activity is best funded by federal digital equity dollars.